Mohanaprasath055/user_registration/README.md

-In this project, I had create API which gets the user_id, user_name and mail_id as input and checks whether it is already present in the database or not.
-If yes, It will return the id already exists.
-If not,the data record in the database.
+In this project, I created an API that accepts `user_id`, `user_name`, and `mail_id` as input.
+The API checks whether the user information already exists in the database.
+If the user data is found, it returns a message indicating that the ID already exists.
+If the user data is not found, it records the new data in the database.